-A grudge deprives us of energy, can consume us with hatred, and block enjoyment of life.
+A grudge deprives us of energy, consumes us with hatred, and blocks enjoyment of life.
 A grudge clouds our judgment and may lead us to revenge.
-Bearing a grudge and seeking revenge are never appropriate responses to a perceived wrong.
+Bearing a grudge and seeking revenge are never appropriate responses.
 Jesus told us we must reconcile with our adversaries, forgive their transgressions, and dissipate anger.

 “‘Do not seek revenge or bear a grudge against one of your people, but love your neighbor as yourself.
 I am the LORD.”
 (Leviticus 19:18)

 “An angry man stirs up dissension, and a hot-tempered one commits many sins.”
 (Proverbs 29:22)